ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ mistake in fcmnla eulnr-ntinn n
+keep a young lady&#x27;s time and attention rl.
+votod to only tho fashionable lilorature of
+tuo day. if you would qualify her for con
+versation, you must give her something to
+talk about cive bor education with tin&#x27;.
+actual world and its transpiring event.
+Urgo her to road the newspapers and bo­
+come familiar with the present character
+and improvement of our race.
+Histnrv ie
 of somo importance: but tho nnst wnrhl i
 tiunu, ana wo nave nothing to do with it
 Our thoughts and our concerns should bo